.22 long rifle: Popularity

 The .22 LR cartridge is popular with both novice shooters and experts.
 Its minimal recoil and relatively low noise make it an ideal cartridge for recreational shooting, small-game hunting, and pest control. .22 LR cadet rifles are commonly used by military cadets and others for basic firearms and marksmanship training.
 It is used by the Boy Scouts of America for the rifle shooting merit badge.

 The low recoil of the cartridge makes it ideal for introductory firearms courses.
 Novice shooters can be surprised or frightened by the noise and recoil of more powerful rounds.
 Beginners shooting firearms beyond their comfort level frequently develop a habit of flinching in an attempt to counter anticipated recoil.
 The resulting habit impedes correct posture and follow-through at the most critical phase of the shot and is difficult to correct.
 With high recoil eliminated, other errors in marksmanship technique are easier to identify and correct.

 Available for this round are AR-15 upper receivers and M1911 slide assemblies.
 Many handgun manufacturers have an upper pistol conversion kit to make it shoot .22 LR ammunition.
 These conversions allow shooters to practice inexpensively while retaining the handling characteristics of their chosen firearms (with reduced recoil and muzzle blast).
 Additionally, .22 LR cartridge conversion kits allow practice at indoor ranges which prohibit high-power firearms.
-Owners of guns that use gas systems, such as AR-15 sport style rifles, normally avoid firing non-jacketed .22 LR cartridge ammunition, as the use of unjacketed ammunition may cause lead-fouling of the gas-port inside the barrel and costly gunsmithing procedures.
-This can usually be mitigated by swapping the conversion kit for the standard bolt carrier group, and firing several full-powered rounds to clear the gas port and tube of any accumulated lead fouling.
+Owners of guns that use gas systems, such as AR-15 sport style rifles, normally avoid firing non-plated .22 LR cartridge ammunition, as the use of non-plated ammunition may cause lead-fouling of the gas-port inside the barrel and costly gunsmithing procedures.
+This can usually be mitigated by swapping the conversion kit for the standard bolt carrier group and firing several full-powered rounds to clear the gas port and tube of any accumulated lead fouling.
 While not 100% effective, the extremely hot incandescent gasses produced by centerfire rifle ammunition will help to clear any lead fouling from the .22 LR ammunition.

 A wide variety of .22 LR ammunition is available commercially, and the available ammunition varies widely both in price and performance.
 Bullet weights among commercially available ammunition range from 20 to 60 gr, and velocities vary from 575 to 1750 ft/s. .22 LR is the least costly cartridge ammunition available.
 Promotional loads for plinking can be purchased in bulk for significantly less cost than precision target rounds.
 The low cost of ammunition has a substantial effect on the popularity of the .22 LR.
 For this reason, rimfire cartridges are commonly used for target practice.